RV Rental Tips for Montreal - Essential Advice 2026

 What do you need to rent an RV in Canada?

 To rent an RV in Canada, you typically need a valid driver's license, be at least 21 years old, and possess a major credit card for the rental deposit.
-A standard car driver's license from your home country (like a US Class D or European B license) is generally sufficient for operating all motorhome classes (Class A, Class B, and Class C) in Quebec and across Canada, but it's always wise to confirm with your specific rental provider, such as El Monte or cruise america.
+A standard car driver's license from your home country (like a US Class D or European B license) is generally sufficient for operating all motorhome classes (Class A, Class B, and Class C) in Quebec and across Canada, but it's always wise to confirm with your specific rental provider, such as El Monte or Cruise America.
 An International Driving Permit (IDP) is recommended for visitors from non-English speaking countries, although it is not mandatory in most cases.

 While general permits are not usually required for driving a rented RV on public roads, specific provincial parks (like Parc national du Mont-Orford, 100km east of Montreal) or protected areas in Quebec might have entry fees or require reservations, which are separate from rental requirements.
 Our fully transparent booking process means you'll know all the licensing and age requirements upfront, with no hidden fees or surprises.